Electoral system of Turkey: Votes required per MP by province

 The number of voters in each province was announced on 17 May 2015.
 In total, there are 53,741,838 voters in the provinces, which corresponds to 97,712 voters for each MP.
 However, because of the electoral system, this was not distributed equally to the provinces.
 In İzmir, where voters per MP was the highest, 118,669 votes corresponded to an MP, whereas in Bayburt, 27,089 voters were represented by an MP.

 Two factors caused this more than fourfold disparity.
-Namely, the electoral law favours provinces smaller in size, which caused İzmir, İstanbul and Ankara, Turkey's largest cities and provinces, to have the least representation per voter.
+Namely, the electoral law favours provinces smaller in size, which caused İzmir, Istanbul and Ankara, Turkey's largest cities and provinces, to have the least representation per voter.
 Secondly, the distribution of MPs to provinces was based not on the number of eligible voters, but on total population, which made each vote more valuable in provinces with a young population.
 For example, the HDP stronghold Hakkari with 154,705 voters got 3 MPs, whereas Yalova with 166,060 voters got 2 MPs.
 Similarly, Van, another HDP stronghold with 596,809 voter got 8 MPs, whereas Muğla, a CHP stronghold with 665,608 voters got 6 MPs.
 In Şanlıurfa where AKP and HDP are strong, there were 12 MPs per 974,219 voters, whereas in Manisa, where CHP and MHP perform better than average, votes of 1,006,697 voters determined only 9 MPs.
 Yusuf Halaçoğlu's bill which would partly mitigate this disparity was rejected in the parliament.